morko/haxroomie/README.md

 ### Differences to vanilla HHM config

-Haxroomie injects a `haxroomie` object to the HHM config.
+Haxroomie injects a `hrConfig` object to the HHM config.
 The object contains all the properties sent to the function that is used to start the room.
 See the